Battle of Solway Moss 1542

 Background

-In 1502 James IV of Scotland had forged a peace treaty with England and married Henry VII’s daughter Margaret.
-King Henry VII died in April 1509 and his son became King Henry VIII.
-Eager to make a name for himself, in 1511 Henry invaded France to reclaim lost land.
-While Henry was in France fighting the French, King James IV of Scotland tried to break the peace treaty.
-In Henry’s absence his wife Catherine of Aragon, ordered troops be sent to Scotland.
+The new, young king was eager to make a name for himself and in 1511 Henry invaded France to reclaim lands lost by the English during the Hundred Years’ War.
+France and Scotland were allied by the Auld Alliance and while Henry was in France fighting the French, King James IV of Scotland broke the Anglo-Scots alliance, siding with France.
+In Henry’s absence his wife, Catherine of Aragon, ordered troops be sent to Scotland.
 On 9th September 1513 the Scots were defeated at Flodden Field and James IV killed.

 King James V Battle of Solway Moss